DannyDzNuts/acoro/terms_of_service.md

 ---

 ## 12. Governing Law & Jurisdiction
-These Terms shall be governed by and construed in accordance with the laws of [Insert Country/State].
+These Terms shall be governed by and construed in accordance with the laws of the United States and the State of Tennessee.
-You agree that any disputes will be subject to the exclusive jurisdiction of the courts in [Insert Country/State].
+You agree that any disputes will be subject to the exclusive jurisdiction of the courts in the United States and the State of Tennessee.

 ---